Script analysis

 Script analysis is the method of uncovering the "early decisions, made unconsciously, as to how life shall be lived".
 It is one of the five clusters in transactional analysis, involving "a progression from structural analysis, through transactional and game analysis, to script analysis".
-Eric Berne, the father of transactional analysis, focused on individual and group psychotherapy but today, transactional analysis and script analysis is considered in organisational settings, educational settings and coaching settings.
+Eric Berne, the father of transactional analysis, focused on individual and group psychotherapy, but transactional analysis and script analysis is also considered in educational and organisational settings.

-The purpose of script analysis is to aid the client (individual or organizational) to achieve autonomy by recognising the script's influence on values, decisions, behaviors and thereby allowing them to decide against the script.
+The purpose of script analysis is to aid the patient to achieve autonomy by recognising the script's influence on values, decisions, behaviors and thereby allowing them to decide against the script.
 Berne describes someone who is autonomous as being "script free" and as a "real person".
-For organizations, autonomy is responding to the here and now reality, without discounting the past, the present or the possibilities for the future.

 Script analysis at the individual level considers that "from the early transactions between mother, father and child, a life plan evolves.
 This is called the script...or unconscious life plan".
 Script analysts work on the assumption that a person's behavior is partly programmed by the script, "the life plan set down in early life.
 Fortunately, scripts can be changed, since they are not inborn, but learned".
-Many of these same people developing a life plan, start businesses or work into leadership positions in organisations.
-Owners and CEOs bring with them their life script – and have tremendous influence on the fate of the organisation.